-The current public area of the public library at Buntingford Library is 112m2.
+^{}The current public area of the public library at Buntingford Library is 112m2.
 There is also a meeting room at the rear of the Library, but this is not fully accessible as access is up a steep ramp.

-Sawbridgeworth Library is currently delivered over two floors, with access to the 1st floor by a flight stairs, which is not idea from an accessibility perspective.
+Sawbridgeworth Library is currently delivered over two floors, with access to the 1st floor by a flight of stairs, which is not idea from an accessibility perspective.

-- 4.4 Building and site floor plans for the integrated fire station / libraries are available on request. - 4.5 Transport Statements are being provided for all four sites; at this stage the feasibility exercise suggests that the sites can be made safe for the dual use by Fire Services and the general public.
+- 4.4 Building and site floor plans for the integrated fire station / libraries will be available for Members in the Members Lounge prior to and at the Cabinet Panel meeting. - 4.5 Transport Statements are being developed for all four sites; at this stage the feasibility exercise suggests that the sites can be made safe for the dual use by the Fire Service and the general public.
 The requirements for Transport Statements are rigorous to ensure that the vehicle and pedestrian impact of the development proposal both on the subject site and the wider locality are fully covered.
-Work Summary for the Transport Statements using Redbourn and Buntingford as examples are available on request.
+Work Summaries for the Transport Statements using Redbourn and Buntingford as examples are available.

-5. Financial Feasibility
+5. Financial Implications

-- 5.1 The consolidation from eight properties to four will yield significant revenue savings of £98,000 per annum, even after set off for the additional running costs at the integrated sites: - exiting poor condition properties in favour of new extensions built to concurrent Building Standards, - prevent the need for major repair and ongoing costs at the current library sites, - avoids expenditure into buildings that are not suitable for future service provision, - delivers energy consumption efficiencies through a reduction in HCC' footprint in the subject settlements. - Saves fixed property overheads (Business Rates) saved, - avoids lease costs (Wheathampstead). - 5.2 HCC Capital Investment to provide Net Capital Funding of £186,902 will be required in order to deliver the integrated property solutions by Spring 2017.
+- 5.1 The consolidation from eight properties to four will yield significant revenue savings of £98,000 per annum, even after offsetting for the additional running costs at the integrated sites: - a) exiting poor condition properties in favour of new extensions built to current Building Standards, - b) preventing the need for major repair and ongoing costs at the current library sites, - c) avoiding expenditure into buildings that are not suitable for future service provision, - d) delivering energy consumption efficiencies through a reduction in the County Council's footprint in the subject settlements. - e) saving fixed property overheads (Business Rates). - f) avoiding lease costs (Wheathampstead). - Funding of £186,902 will be required in order to deliver the integrated property solutions by Spring 2017.
 This Capital expenditure has already been secured as part of the Inspiring Libraries Invest to Transform bid in 2014.
 This capital funding has been secured by the Library Service specifically to deliver projects that achieve revenue savings by 2017/18. - 5.3 It will not be possible to complete disposals of the surplus library sites until Spring 2017.
-Valuation Advice forecasts capital receipts totalling £1,247,512 across three transactions. - 5.4 The quantum of available S106 Funds may increase above the current level of £128,586 and is dependent upon the pace of residential development over the next 18 months.
+Valuation Advice forecasts capital receipts totalling £1,247,512 across three transactions i.e. Buntingford, Sawbridgeworth and Redbourn - 5.4 The quantum of available S106 Funds available in these locations may increase above the current level of £128,586 and is dependent upon the pace of residential development over the next 18 months.

-5.5 The financial summ nary for the project is as follo ws: 0.0 hary for the project is do tone
+5.5 The financial summary for the project is as follows: